All About Craniopharyngioma

 Studies have tried to answer these questions, and found that craniopharyngioma patients treated with partial resection and radiation have 10-year and 20-year progression-free-survival rates as high as 70-90%.
 In other words, these patients are living without signs of growing or returning tumor as long as 10 and 20 years after treatment.
 Notice that this is comparable to the rates mentioned earlier for complete surgery alone, but with much lower rates of problems like hypothalamus damage or brain hemorrhage.

-Regarding post-surgical radiation therapy: Firstly, a post-operative MRI scan of the brain is usually obtained to look for any leftover tumor.
+A post-operative MRI scan of the brain is usually obtained to look for any leftover tumor.
 Residual craniopharyngioma can appear as anything from calcified little "flecks", to a more standard-looking cystic-solid mass.
 Based on what the MRI shows, together with what the surgeon reports he or she was able to do in the operating room, the surgery is classified as a "total" versus "less-than-total" (aka "partial", "subtotal", or "incomplete") resection.

 Much attention has understandably been paid to the possible long-term complications of radiation therapy to the brain and spine of a growing child.
 These can include deficits in memory, learning, and social/emotional adjustment, among other things.
 The development of such side effects depends on many factors, including extent of pre-radiation surgery, amount and location of brain that is treated, age of the child at the time of radiation, and how much radiation dose is given, among others.

 However, modern radiotherapy techniques and proper attention to minimizing radiation dose to important brain structures whenever feasible can allow for safe and effective treatment, even in younger children.
 There have been considerable efforts within the field to decrease the dose of radiation and volume of brain that receives radiation to minimize long term toxicity.
-While no therapy is without its side effects, radiation therapy can be planned and delivered in such a way as to minimize any potential long-term side-effects.
-Newer methods of delivering radiation therapy, such as stereotactic radiosurgery or proton radiotherapy (see below), may be promising options to limits radiation to normal brain tissues.
+While no therapy is without its side effects, radiation therapy can be planned and delivered in such a way as to minimize potential long-term side-effects.
+Newer methods of delivering radiation therapy, such as stereotactic radiosurgery or proton radiotherapy (see below), are promising options to limit radiation to normal brain tissues.
 Radiotherapy for craniopharyngioma is best accomplished at a major radiation oncology center where physicians and staff are familiar with pediatric patients and technologically capable of treating childhood cancers.

 Proton radiotherapy is a special kind of radiotherapy that uses protons instead of the usual x-rays.
-The advantage of proton radiotherapy is that it can be shaped to a patient's tumor better than x-ray therapy, avoiding treatment of normal structures, and thus decreasing radiation side effects.
+The advantage of proton radiotherapy is that it can be shaped to a patient's tumor better than x-ray therapy, avoiding treatment of normal structures, and thus potentially decreasing radiation side effects.

 There is currently no role for chemotherapy in the treatment of craniopharyngioma.
 As it is a benign tumor, disease spread to distant locations is not typically expected, and thus systemic (ie: "body-wide") medication like chemotherapy has not been extensively used.
 Some have tried to inject chemotherapy directly into craniopharyngioma cysts in order to delay the need for surgery/radiation, but this approach is experimental.
+Other groups have utilized immune modulators, such as interferons, to reduce tumor size in the setting of recurrence; again, this approach remains experimental.

 Beltran C, Roca M, Merchant TE.
 On the Benefits and Risks of Proton Therapy in Pediatric Craniopharyngioma.
 Int J Radiat Oncol Biol Phys.
 2011 May 11.